Council’s Work Ready Programme aims to help 60 people find employment

-Welcoming the new programme Mayor of Causeway Coast and Glens, Councillor Steven Callaghan said: “I am delighted that this new initiative from the Labour Market Partnership is now available for residents of our Borough.
+Welcoming the new programme, Mayor of Causeway Coast and Glens, Councillor Steven Callaghan said: “I am delighted that this new initiative from the Labour Market Partnership is now available for residents of our borough.

 “The support it offers will make a real difference to those who take part by providing tailored training, and support in areas such as CV writing, interview skills and personal development.

-“The programme aims to help 60 people who are not in employment from across the Borough to find employment that is right for them.”
+“The programme aims to help 60 people who are not in employment from across the borough to find employment that is right for them.”

-Catriona Sweeney, Curriculum Manager at North West Regional College, added: “Working in collaboration with Northern Regional College, we will offer CV support, job application workshops, and we’ll liaise with employers to offer work taster opportunities and provide participants with crucial support to build their confidence, gain new skills and overcome any barriers they face to the workplace.
+Catriona Sweeney, Curriculum Manager at North West Regional College, added: “Working in collaboration with Northern Regional College, we will offer CV support, job application workshops, and we will liaise with employers to offer work taster opportunities and provide participants with crucial support to build their confidence, gain new skills and overcome any barriers they face to the workplace.